 Market Context: Why FIA Index Results Look Different Than the Market

-A common point of confusion for consumers is why FIA-linked indexes don’t closely track the S&P 500 or Nasdaq — especially in strong market years.
+A common point of confusion is why FIA-linked indexes don’t fully match the S&P 500 or Nasdaq — in either direction.
+The Q1 2026 data offers a clear, real-time example.

 Built-In Volatility Controls

-Most FIA indexes actively adjust exposure to stocks, bonds or cash based on market conditions.
-When volatility rises, the index may shift away from equities — limiting both losses and potential gains.
+Most FIA indexes actively adjust exposure to stocks, bonds, or cash based on market conditions.
+When volatility rises — as it did this quarter — the index shifts away from equities, limiting losses on the way down (and gains on the way up).

 Risk Management Comes First

 FIA indexes are engineered to smooth returns over time, not to capture full market upside.
-This design helps protect annuity owners from sharp drawdowns that can be especially harmful near or during retirement.
+This design helps protect annuity owners from sharp drawdowns — the kind that can be especially harmful near or during retirement.

 Index Returns Are Not Contract Returns